andresWeitzel/andresWeitzel/README.md

 <div align="left">

-* Full Stack Web Developer.
+* Full Stack Software Developer.
 * Passionate about Programming, Computer Science, Robotics, Telecommunications, Electronics and Other Areas.
 * My first program was in C programming the PIC16F84A type of Microcontroller.
 * I would like to be able to contribute, in the near future, in the area of Artificial Intelligence and Microelectronics to help prevent and cure chronic diseases in Animals and Human Beings.